Book Clinic Appointment with Dr. Dhirendra Singh Kushwah

 Surgery: The tumor can be removed by using surgical procedures.
 It involves administering general anesthesia, followed by removing the tumor through an incision on the skull or the inner ear.
 Surgery is used to remove the tumor and preserve your hearing abilities.
-This technique suits for patient under 65 yr of age, moderately large or large tumour, growing stage, significant hearing loss and severe headace.
+This technique is suitable for a patient under 65 yr of age, moderately large or large tumor growing stage, significant hearing loss and severe headache.

 Adenoidectomy is a surgical procedure to remove the adenoid.
 The adenoid is a lymphoid tissue which is present on the roof of the mouth; its role is to produce antibodies to protect the body against infections.
 Usually the adenoid lymphoid tissue diminish during your adolescence and disappear by the time you are an adult.
 Respiratory and throat infections that are chronic in nature, are the main causes of infection in the adenoid lymphoid tissue.

 Adenoidectomy can be performed, one of any mentioned techniques:

 Throat infections that occur frequently can lead to the enlargement of the adenoid lymphoid tissue.
 When these lymphoid tissue become enlarged, it results in breathing problems and blockage of the Eustachian tubes.
 Blocked Eustachian tubes can cause infections in the ear which, in turn, causes severe hearing problems.